 Should you develop a serious issue with your back then your GP will likely forward you towards specialized physical therapies.
 As a general rule, most doctors nowadays veer as far as possible from prescribing strong painkillers, not just because they only mask the issue but due to a significant rise in abuse and addiction.

 Physiotherapists will design an exercise schedule intended to address the exact location of the pain.
 Most of this will be light resistance training and focussed upon posture, movement, stretching and strengthening.
 Expect also some more therapeutic treatments such as massage and spinal manipulation.
 In some cases, it may be worthwhile consulting with an osteopath or chiropractor.
 Surgical intervention for general back pain is extremely rare and will usually only be used in cases of severe crippling damage.
 Remember that it will only be considered a viable option providing there is clearcut identification of the cause (damaged disc etc) and a high probability of success.
-Often, there are safer alternatives to surgery such as stem cell therapy or treatment that do not require surgery.
+Often, there are safer alternatives to surgery such as regenerative therapy or treatments that do not require surgery.

 Last but not least – and due in part because of the huge number of people affected by back pain – a current trend in treating back pain is to steer people towards also taking up cognitive behavioral therapy (CBT) alongside physiotherapy based treatments.
 The intention is to help people cope and manage their pain by restructuring their psychological reactions.